zenparsing/storelax/README.md

 ### store.subscribe(callback)

 Subscribes to the data store.
-The callback function `fn` is immediately called with the current data.
-When the store is updated, `fn` is called with the current store data.
+The function `callback` is immediately called with the current data.
+When the store is updated, `callback` is called with the current store data.

 Returns a subscription object that can be used to cancel the subscription.